lbenbaccar/Music-Analysis-Bayesian-Dynamic-Model/README.md

 # MusicAnalysis-Bayesian_DynamicModel
- Music analysis with a Bayesian Dynamic Model
+Study of the paper by Lu Ren, David B Dunson, Scott Lindroth and Lawrence Carin *Music Analysis with a Bayasian Dynamic Model*